pgeneves/internship-react/README.md

 TIPS: When using a component look at its documentation in MUI; The first code example are usually the simpler to start.
 To find out the import, the easiest is to look at the live example at the beginning of their documentation and use the 'show code' button.

+A special type of MUI components are useful to layout the page.
+In that project the recommendation is to experiments with Grid layout (https://mui.com/material-ui/react-grid2/) 'react-grid2' is recommended as grid is deprecated, meaning it will not longuer be maintained by the community and will disappear at some point.

 ## Start to code the project!
 A separate file named internship.md is describing the goal of the project, its requirements and provide technical information to complete it.
 With all knowledge gained so far let's implements this real-life project.